Rotterdam: Popular music, film, festivals

-Rotterdam has a long tradition of popular music, including the city's Jazz scene before and after WWII.
-A major historical moment in the city's music history is the legendary Kralingen Pop Festival, which took place in Rotterdam in 1970 (featuring, among other, Pink Floyd, Jefferson Airplane, The Byrds, Canned Heat, It's a Beautiful Day, and Santana).
+Rotterdam has a long tradition of popular music, including the city's jazz scene before and after WWII.
+A major historical moment in the city's music history is the legendary Kralingen Pop Festival, which took place in Rotterdam in 1970 (featuring, among others, Pink Floyd, Jefferson Airplane, The Byrds, Canned Heat, It's a Beautiful Day, and Santana).
 The festival was also made into a film, Stamping Ground (dir.
 George Sluizer).
 Alternative (music) culture became prominently present in the city in these days.
-From the 1960s until the 2000s, Rotterdam had a thriving squatters movement, which not only accommodated thousands of people, but also created social centres and cultural venues.
+From the 1960s until the 2000s, Rotterdam had a thriving squatters' movement, which not only accommodated thousands of people but also created social centres and cultural venues.
 From this movement came clubs like Boogjes, Eksit, Nighttown, Vlerk and Waterfront.
-A major reference is Poortgebouw, which was squatted in 1980 and quickly legalised.
+A major reference was Poortgebouw, which was squatted in 1980 and quickly legalised.

 Rotterdam also became the home of Gabber, a type of hardcore electronic music popular in the mid-1990s, with hard beats and samples.
 Groups like Neophyte and Rotterdam Terror Corps (RTC) started in Rotterdam, playing at clubs like Parkzicht.
 In the years 2005–2011, the city struggled with keeping venues for pop music; many of them suffered severe financial problems.
 This resulted in the disappearance of the major music venues Nighttown and WATT and smaller stages such as Waterfront, Exit, and Heidegger.
 The city today has a few stages for pop music, like Rotown, Poortgebouw and Annabel.
 Additionally, the venue WORM focuses on experimental music, as well as various other cultural activities.

 WORM also screens films and hosts a film lab, Filmwerkplaats.
 In fact, Rotterdam has an extensive film history, ranging from avant-garde classics, such as The Bridge (Ivens, 1928), to internationally acclaimed documentaries from the post-war era, such as Steady!
 (Van der Horst, 1952), and all kinds of fiction films.
 Of major importance within this context has also been the International Film Festival Rotterdam (IFFR), an annual event that lasts more than ten days (end of January, beginning of February), which has been organized since 1972.
 Besides the IFFR, several smaller film festivals take place in Rotterdam too, such as the Architecture Film Festival Rotterdam (AFFR).